gvraghuveer/rca-mini-project/README.md

 - This project demonstrates how data analysis and machine learning can be used to understand and predict ride cancellations.
 - By combining historical patterns, route-level behavior, and predictive modeling, the system provides realistic and actionable insights for ride-hailing platforms.

 ## ‼️Note:

 - Trained model files are excluded from version control due to GitHub file size limits.
-- Run `python src/main.py` to generate the model locally.